 In persons or animals that have never experienced these drugs, the following table illustrates roughly how powerful these are:

 These values all change in people who are tolerant both because the drug may be eliminated more rapidly as well as because the nervous system may develop resistance to the effects of these medications.
 The "activity" and timing also varies between sleepiness (i.e. sedation) and "dizziness".
-The "low dose" values above are the amounts that often control chronic dizziness, and also can generally be stopped abruptly without serious consequence (such as seizure) but nevertheless there will almost always be withdrawal effects such as anxiety/panic/sleep disturbance. .
+The "low dose" values above are the amounts that often control chronic dizziness, and also can generally be stopped abruptly without serious consequence (such as seizure) but nevertheless there will almost always be withdrawal effects such as anxiety/panic/sleep disturbance.
 In people older than 65, we suggest an attempt to reduce benzodiazepine prescriptions, as older people are more sensitive to these medications as well as have other sources of impaired judgement and balance that make these drugs more dangerous.
 While desirable, this may be a bit of an uphill battle -- there are usually reasons that people take these drugs, perhaps insomnia, that don't just go away.

-Some individuals are "habituated" to benzodiazepines, and take far more than the doses above.
-Our thought is that these persons should be "tapered down" on benzodiazepines, aiming for the safer "low dose" values.
+Some individuals are "habituated" to BZD, and take far more than the doses above.
+Our thought is that these persons should be "tapered down" on BZD, aiming for the safer "low dose" values.
 The taper typically takes place over many months -- see additional comments towards the bottom of this page.
 We think that it is important to use prescription monitoring databases in this situation, and make it clear to patients that only a single medical provider will be controlling all benzodiazepine prescription.
 A contract is helpful.
 This is to prevent patients from "gaming" medical providers.
-There are often state prescription monitoring programs that can help.

-Morrow and Young (2007) observed that large doses of benzodiazepines can reduce the gain of the VOR, almost eliminating it in large doses.
+Morrow and Young (2007) observed that large doses of BZD can reduce the gain of the VOR, almost eliminating it in large doses.
 This is also the author's opinion.

 Barmack and Pettorossi stated that diazepam suppressed the activity of "secondary vestibular neurons", lasting 15-60 minutes (1980).
 We think that this statement is equivalent to saying that diazepam reduces VOR gain, which is certainly true.
 They also reported that a dose of 1/2mg/kg (in rabbits) reduced the HVOR gain by 50% (Barmack and Pettorossi, 1980b).
 The equivalent dose in humans would be 35 mg -- this is far more than nearly any human can tolerate without going to sleep.
 Of course, rabbits are not people, but again we would agree that diazepam, even in relatively small doses, reduces the gain of the VOR.
 Our impression, based on experience with patients, is that diazepam also increases the time-constant (i.e. reduces phase lead).
 Pettorossi et al (1982) suggested that diazepam enhances cerebellar inhibition of vestibular neurons, based on animal experiments.
 Perhaps this is the mechanism for the effects on gain and phase, suggested above.